-Those on the middle of the spectrum, if you tell them you are leaving in person, again they will feel rage as they have been criticised, yet they have control of their rage, so they might try pulling on your empathy and do the pity route to stop you leaving if they’ve not got, someone else lined up, they may even offer a false apology.
+Those on the middle of the spectrum, if you tell them you are leaving in person, again, they will feel rage as they have been criticised.
+Yet, most have more control of their rage, so they might try pulling on your empathy and do the pity route to stop you leaving if they’ve not got someone else lined up, they may even offer a false apology.
 Things like

 “You’re right.
 I need to stop neglecting you.”